Jaguar XK 120 OTS (1952)

 - Brakes: approx. 95%

-- Bodywork: very good condition, almost like new
+work: very good con di tion, almost like new - Under

 Known defects